mike-sierra/deotp/05_manipulate.md

     What went wrong?
 The file is now empty.
-In many programming environments, that second command would be interpreted as: read the file, sort the contents, then write it to the file.
-The shell is actually a bit dumber, and sees the file-clobbering `>` as the very first thing to do, so when it comes time to read the file, it's empty.
+In many programming environments, that second command would be interpreted as: read the file, sort the contents, then write the result to the file.
+    The shell is actually a bit dumber, and sees the file-clobbering `>` as the very first and most important thing to do.
+So when it comes time to read the file, it's already empty.
 To make it work, you need to direct the output to a _different_ file, then use that to clobber the original:

         $ sort file.txt > temp.txt
         $ mv temp.txt file.txt